divarvel/blog/posts/2019-09-10-a-new-tale-of-servant-clients.md

   deriving Generic
 ```

-The magical part here is the `r`.
-Choosing the `r` allows us to get a record
+The magical part here is the `mode`.
+Choosing the `mode` allows us to get a record
 of api types, server types, or client types: we define everything in one place
 (the records), and then instantiate their fields to what we want: